Yoga Yoga Partners with Om Prana Yoga to Bring First IAYT-Accredited Yoga Therapy Teacher Training Program to Kansas City

-)-- Industry leader Yoga Yoga and yoga studio Om Prana Yoga in Parkville, Missouri, are partnering to bring the first Yoga Therapy Teacher Training Program accredited by the International Association of Yoga Therapists (IAYT) to Kansas City.
-This professional program, launching in February 2018, will allow Registered Yoga Teachers (RYTs) who are trained at the 200-hour level and above to gain the specialized knowledge and practical tools to offer yoga’s healing benefits to a wide range of people exhibiting a variety of conditions.
-For more information about yoga therapy or the IAYT-Accredited Yoga Therapy Training Program at Om Prana Yoga, call (816) 876-4638, email firstname.lastname@example.org or visit
+Industry leader Yoga Yoga and yoga studio Om Prana Yoga in Parkville, Missouri, are partnering to bring the first Yoga Therapy Teacher Training Program accredited by the International Association of Yoga Therapists (IAYT) to Kansas City.
+Launching in February 2018, this program will allow Registered Yoga Teachers (RYTs) to gain specialized knowledge and practical tools to offer yoga’s healing benefits to a wide range of people exhibiting a variety of conditions.

 Yoga therapy is the process of empowering individuals to progress toward improved health and well-being through the application of the teachings and practices of yoga, according to IAYT.
 “Yoga as a tradition encompasses a wide range of mind and body practices, including breathing exercises, deep relaxation, meditation, and the well-known asanas or physical exercises,” explains Wendy Landry, founder of Om Prana Yoga and IAYT-certified yoga therapist.
 “Yoga therapy tailors these yoga practices to the specific health needs of an individual, in many cases collaborating with medical professionals.
 This promotes a holistic approach to improvement of health and can assist in the treatment of specific medical conditions, including back pain, injury recovery, heart disease, diabetes, digestive disorders, anxiety, depression, insomnia and much more.”